themcclure/dare_analytics/README.md

-# DARe UAT Runbtime Analysis
+# DARe UAT Runtime Analysis

 To view the analysis, you can:
 1. view the notebooks directly in GitHub in a read-only way